sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_Gromacs_Docker_Application.md

    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/2b6e04b2-3328-4d00-8848-8f19ff1be57a)

 9. Review Workload Submission.
 Review the information that has entered for this workload.
-If any change is needed, it can be changed by clicking in the appropriate sections to make revisions.
+If any change is needed, it can be changed by clicking in the appropriate sections to make revisions.Click on **'Run Workload**.
    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/3950c8d3-6ff4-41a0-863c-066d2f5c8d01)
    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/ecab61af-b816-4ed4-8d2b-74dcd43d8635)
    ![image](https://github.com/amddcgpuce/AMDAcceleratorCloudGuides/assets/137475004/8171a7ac-8bd0-46d7-9296-65802d410f55)